shadskii/fxcellent/README.md

-# fxcellent
+# (fx)cellent
-fxcellent is a JavaFX integration library.
+(fx)cellent is a JavaFX integration library.
 The purpose of this is to provide support for integrating JavaFX with other frameworks.
 The following libraries are supported currently:
 * [Project Reactor](http://projectreactor.io/)
 * [Spring Framework](https://projects.spring.io/spring-framework/)